MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
 If you don't supply `earningDerivationPathOpt`, you must supply `earningAddressOpt`.

-`earningAddressOpt`, if specified, is the address of the consuming wallet, represented as "0x" followed by a string of 40 hexadecimal digits.
+`earningAddressOpt`, if specified, is the address of the earning wallet, represented as "0x" followed by a string of 40 hexadecimal digits.
 This value supersedes `earningDerivationPathOpt` if both are supplied; but if you don't supply that value, you must supply this one.